matn7/Google-Platform-Notes/flashcard/Microservices.md

 of requests as they propagate across multiple services and components.
 It helps in gaining insights into how requests are processed, identifying performance bottlenecks, and diagnosing issues in complex, distributed systems.
-* One possible solution to address this issue is to implement a straightforward approach where a unique identifier, known as correlation ID, is generated for each request ar the entry point of the system.
+* One possible solution to address this issue is to implement a straightforward approach where a unique identifier, known as correlation ID, is generated for each request at the entry point of the system.
 This correlation ID can then be utilized in event logs and passed along to other relevant services involved in processing the request.
 By leveraging this correlation ID, we can retrieve all log messages associated with a specific transaction from multiple applications.
 * Distributed tracing encompasses three primary concepts: